Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 If you photograph a dancer in the wrong pose it JUST won’t LOOK right and people will notice.

-Here’s a quick preview video of Doug Showing you How to Pose For Tap
+Here’s a quick video of Doug Showing you How to Pose For Tap (Age 2-5)

-Alright, so we got all the pictures and posing out of the way but now your probably wondering how do I actually make money with all these pictures you took?
+Alright, so we got all the pictures and posing out of the way but now you’re probably wondering how do I actually make money with all the pictures you took?

 Step 5.
 Sell Your Cute Dance Pictures